Washington Corrections Center for Women: History

-The Purdy Treatment Center opened in 1971 with dormitory quarters for 162 women.
+The Purdy Treatment Center for Women opened in 1971 with dormitory quarters for 162 women.
 The first inmates were 92 transferees from the Washington State Penitentiary.
 In the late 1980s and early 1990s, the facility heightened its security level, building a 272-bed minimum-security prison facility in 1992, a 102-bed close-custody unit in 1994, and a 256-bed medium-security unit in 1996.
 In 2021, the facility added a second perimeter fence made of concertina wire.
 In 2022, the average daily population of 867 exceeded the facility's official capacity of 738.

 In April, 2016 John Legend performed at Washington Corrections Center for Women to raise awareness for his "Free America" campaign to reduce mass incarceration in the United States.

+Just before Jay Inslee retired as governor, he suggested closing Mission Creek and merging its population with the WCCW.
+This process began in 2025.